Compendium-Discord-Bot/Compendium-Standard-Public-Disclosures/Privacy-Policy.md

   - **User-owned documents** linked to a server: these remain yours regardless of what happens to the server.
   - Documents and edit history tied to an infraction are subject to the infraction retention rules below.
 - **Infraction evidence**:
-  - While you are within the appeal window: full evidence is kept so you can dispute the decision.
+  - While you are within the appeal window: full evidence is kept so that you can dispute the decision.
   - After the appeal is resolved, or the window closes without an appeal: detailed evidence is deleted.
 We keep only a summary — what happened, when, whether you appealed, and the outcome.
   - For permanent bans: evidence is kept for as long as the ban stands.
   - If the infraction involves illegal material (e.g. CSAM): we report it to the appropriate authorities and retain only a written description.
 The original material is not kept beyond what is needed to make the report.
 We await authority guidance before taking further action.